-For students enrolled in St. John's College of Liberal Arts and Sciences, The School of Education, College of Pharmacy and Health Sciences, and Collins College of Professional Studies:
+For students enrolled in St. John's College of Liberal Arts and Sciences, The School of Education, College of Pharmacy and Health Sciences, and The Lesley H. and William L. Collins College of Professional Studies:

 - Mathematics for Liberal Arts (MTH 1000)

 - Mathematics of Fairness (MTH 1100)

 - Introduction to Logic (PHI 3400)

 - Statistical Methods for the Social Sciences (PSY 2030).
 This course has a corequisite of a lab (PSY 2030L).
-4 Credits
+Four credits

 - Sports Analytics (SPM 4553)

-Science/Quantitative Analysis (3 credits)
+Science/Quantitative Analysis (three credits)

-• Course Summary: Science/Quantitative Analysis introduces students to the way scientists think about and view the world.
-To understand the empirical process of science, students investigate how experiments are designed and the results interpreted.
-Students learn the logic of the scientific method and how it may be used to solve problems in their everyday lives.
-Science impacts the world around us, and students will analyze societal issues that deal with science in terms of values, ethics, and responsibilities.
-Finally, students will learn to understand, communicate, and discuss topics related to science through effective discussions, activities, as well as written and oral discourse.
+• Course Summary: Science/Quantitative Analysis introduces you to the way scientists think about and view the world.
+To understand the empirical process of science, you investigate how experiments are designed and the results interpreted.
+You learn the logic of the scientific method and how it may be used to solve problems in your everyday life.
+Science impacts the world around us, and you analyze societal issues that deal with science in terms of values, ethics, and responsibilities.
+Finally, you learn to understand, communicate, and discuss topics related to science through effective discussions, activities, as well as written and oral discourse.

-- Rationale: Students develop their ability to apply the scientific method through critical thinking, information literacy and quantitative reasoning skills.
-This method of analysis and problem-solving may be applied in students' other coursework, in their careers, and in their daily lives.
-Throughout the course, students will build their abilities to understand, communicate, and discuss potentially controversial topics through written and oral discourse. - when evaluating new concepts and intellectual challenges.
+- Rationale: You develop your ability to apply the scientific method through critical thinking, information literacy, and quantitative reasoning skills.
+This method of analysis and problem-solving may be applied in your other coursework, in your career, and in your daily life.
+Throughout the course, you build your ability to understand, communicate, and discuss potentially controversial topics through written and oral discourse. - Importance: Science/Quantitative Analysis encourages curiosity and builds intellectual resilience when evaluating new concepts and intellectual challenges.
 The historical development of the specific theme is explored to learn how scientific theories change and develop over time as new discoveries occur.
 The interpretation and presentation of scientific data have implications on all our lives, from decisions about government funding to medical care to the food we eat.
 Science is an extremely useful and powerful way of knowing the world.
 Collectively, these different ways of knowing define humanity.
-Science is responsible for all the electronic devices we value so much like our cell phones and laptops.
+Science is responsible for all the electronic devices we value so much, like our cell phones and laptops.
 It is responsible for all the advances made in medicine and why people are living longer.
 Thus, it is essential for us to understand the process of science and how it works to make sense of our everyday world.
-Importantly, a main goal is to help students become educated citizens about current day topics in science like climate change and the sixth extinction so that they may make responsible decisions, for example, when voting.
+Importantly, a main goal is to help you become an educated citizen about current-day topics in science like climate change and the sixth extinction so that you may make responsible decisions, for example, when voting.

 SCI 1000 or courses in data analysis or science-related disciplines.
 Major sequence courses for STEM majors are applicable.
-See your advisor for course placement/advisement.
+See your adviser for course placement/advisement.

-Social Justice (3 Credits)
+Social Justice (three credits)